 “They called us and said, ‘We want to get something like when Alabama uses the wrestling belt after a big play,'” Machado said.
 “We want to get that swag back – we are Miami.”

-The day Machado got the call to design the Turnover Chain, Vince Wilfork, a former Miami and NFL football star, stopped by the shop and influenced its design.
+The day Machado got the call to design the Turnover Chain, Vince Wilfork, a former Hurricanes and NFL football star, stopped by the shop and influenced its design.

 “Vince said, ‘AJ we have to go with the Cuban link,'” Machado said of the chain style.
 “That is what Miami is all about.
 I don’t care if you are in LA or any part of the world, it’s called the Miami-Cuban.”

 And that’s when the chain was born, made of solid gold with a gem-encrusted “U” at the bottom.
-It weighs 2.5 kilograms and took over two weeks to make.
+It weighs 2.5 kilograms and took more than two weeks to make.
 Machado said he could not disclose the chain’s cost.